JenniferMarrero20/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+I plan to edit the CSS file to add more visuals to the website.
+I will most likely add patterns or draw images on my own and add them to the site.
 ## Video Walkthrough

 Here's a walkthrough of implemented features: